 Plastic waste is one of the biggest global challenges.
 As part of Henkel’s ambitious packaging targets for 2025, the company wants to promote a circular economy and contribute to avoiding plastic waste being disposed in the environment.
 Therefore, Henkel is supporting waste collection and recycling initiatives and investing in innovative solutions and technologies to promote closed-loop recycling.

 In 2017, Henkel became the first major global consumer goods company to work with the social enterprise Plastic Bank.
-Together, we are addressing both environmental and social challenges to stop ocean plastic.
+Together, we are addressing both environmental and social challenges to reduce plastic waste.

 “Plastic waste ending in the environment is one of the greatest global challenges.
 The search for solutions is well underway, and our packaging experts are working intensively to deliver on our ambitious targets,” says Sylvie Nicol, Executive Vice President Human Resources at Henkel and Chair of Henkel’s Sustainability Council.
 “To drive further progress and promote a circular economy, we are working closely together with our partners along the entire value chain.”